Liberal Arts Building 145 ~ 260-481-6841

 - Satisfactory completion of LING 10300 or equivalent is a prerequisite for all courses at the 3000+ level and higher

 - At least 9 credits must be earned as resident credit

 Gainful Employment Disclosure:

-Information regarding Consumer Information for this program can be found at: Consumer Information - Purdue Fort Wayne (pfw.edu)
+Information regarding Consumer Information for this program can be found under the Student Information heading at: Consumer Information - Purdue Fort Wayne (pfw.edu)